MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services-23h2.md

 Azure Local delivers hybrid value through the following Azure Arc technologies:

 - [**Arc machines.**](/azure/azure-arc/servers/overview) As part of the Azure Local deployment process, you must register every Azure Local machine that you intend to join with Azure Arc.
-For more information, see [Register your machines and assign permissions for Azure Local, version 23H2 deployment](deploy/deployment-arc-register-server-permissions.md)
+For more information, see [Register your servers and assign permissions for Azure Local, version 23H2 deployment](deploy/deployment-arc-register-server-permissions.md)

     You can install, upgrade, and manage Azure Arc extensions on Azure Local machines to run hybrid services like monitoring and Windows Admin Center in the Azure portal.
 For more information, see [Azure Arc extension management on Azure Local](manage/arc-extension-management.md).